OPQAM/Pocket-Lab/README.md

 - Created a .gitignore file so that I can better control which files get pushed

 - Added another network, with 12.0.0.0.
 An A class network.
-Connected a switch and two PCs to it.
+Connected a switch and two PCs to it

 - Pinged the new network and from the new network.
-Everything is fine.
+Everything is fine

 ***********
 26 Mar 2023
 ***********

+- Added virtualization to my network, specifically 2 VLANs (home and office)

+- Turned R0's g0/0 connection into a Router on a Stick, to accomodate the VLANs

+- Trunking protocols between switches and switch and router.
+Accessports between switches and end hosts

+- Corrected a minor typo on the table

 ***********
 27 Mar 2023